sintel-dev/pyteller/CONTRIBUTING.rst

-Sometimes it is necessary or convenient to upload a release candidate to PyPi as a pre-release, in order to make some of the new features available for testing on other projects before they are included in an actuals full-blown release.
+Sometimes it is necessary or convenient to upload a release candidate to PyPi as a pre-release, in order to make some of the new features available for testing on other projects before they are included in an actual full-blown release.

 In order to perform such an action, you can execute::